Avia

 I guided the team through a collaborative session to map out and refine the user flow, ensuring we had a clear vision for the app’s key interactions.

-We considered putting it on the navigation bar that user press and hold if they sensed danger, or having them enter a code to cancel the process.
+1. Put it on the navigation bar that user press and hold if they sensed danger - ❌ small touch targets

 Establishing the Design System